-My search for a simple ad management tool that allows me to sell flat-fee ad blocks without surveillance-based thingamajigs that feed some third-party ad tech database yielded no results.
-So I decided to rig up my own self-serve tool by connecting a couple of spreadsheets with a form builder using Zapier.
+I went out to find a simple ad management tool that would allow me to sell flat-fee ad blocks without the complicated, privacy-hungry setup of larger ad platforms.
+But no luck.
+So I rigged up my own self-serve tool by connecting a couple of spreadsheets with a form builder via Zapier.

 Each issue of Dense Discovery includes two different ad types: one sponsor slot and four text-based classified ads.
 To sell those, I wanted a simple system that...